Deprivation of Liberty Safeguards (DoLS) at a glance

 Restraint and restrictions

-The Mental Capacity Act allows restrictions and restraint to be used in a person’s support, but only if they are in the best interests of a person who lacks capacity to make the decision themselves.
-Restrictions and restraint must be proportionate to the harm the care giver is seeking to prevent, and can include:
+The Mental Capacity Act allows restrictions and restraint in some cases to be used in a person’s support, but only if they are in the best interests of a person who lacks capacity to make the decision themselves and only if it is necessary and proportionate to do so.
+The urgency of the situation would be part of the consideration of whether to apply a short term restraint or restriction, to provide care or treatment, for example.

-Care providers don't have to be experts about what is and is not a deprivation of liberty.
-They just need to know when a person might be deprived of their liberty and take action.
-When care providers are putting together the care plans of persons who are unable to consent to their care, they should consider whether any restrictions or restraint being proposed in the best interests of the person amount to a deprivation of liberty.
+When care providers are putting together the care plans for people who are unable to make decisions about their care or where they live, they should consider whether any restrictions or restraint being proposed, in the best interests of the person, amount to a deprivation of liberty.

 Practice example